Are you looking to make Animoto videos in your classroom? We’re here to help you get ready.

 Once in Animoto, you’ll have access to all of our video templates, hundreds of licensed songs, and more.
 You’ll also be able to download your videos to share with students or your fellow educators.

 Anyone aged 13 and over can set up their own Animoto account in minutes.
 Have students head to Animoto and create their own account using their school email address.
 Once they’re set up, they can log into Animoto and start working on their first video.

-While these accounts won’t be connected to your teacher account, students can easily email you links to finished projects or download videos to share on your Google Drive.
+While these accounts won’t be connected to your teacher account, students can easily email you links to finished projects.

 The next step is to make alias email addresses for each student.
 You won’t actually be creating an email address for each student — just a variation on your master email address.
 And if this sounds complicated, don’t worry — it’s actually pretty simple.
 Gmail ignores any letters and numbers you add after a plus sign.
 But Animoto’s system thinks each of these aliases is a unique email.
 So if you add a plus sign to your Gmail address (like this: email@example.com), you’ll be able to create as many student accounts as you need without checking multiple email addresses.